 Assessing & Monitoring Student Needs

 Social-emotional skills such as goal setting, empathy and managing emotions are critical for students of all ages to be successful academically as well as in their lives and relationships.
-Beginning in the spring of 2021, the district began using the Behavior Intervention Monitoring Assessment System (Second Edition), or BIMAS-2, to help gauge where middle and high school students are in their social-emotional learning and help them grow.
-This tool will also be used to screen elementary students beginning in the 2021-22 school year.
+Beginning in the spring of 2021, the district began using the Behavior Intervention Monitoring Assessment System (Second Edition), or BIMAS-2, to help gauge where our students are in their social-emotional learning and help them grow.

-This information will be used to assist individual students whose responses indicate they may be in crisis while also helping schools build and support programming that addresses social-emotional learning.
-Elementary students will participate with teacher/parent screeners with plans to also add a parent/teacher component for middle and high school students.
+The information from BIMAS-2 will be used to assist individual students whose responses indicate they may be in crisis while also helping schools build and support programming that addresses social-emotional learning.
 Learn more about BIMAS-2.

 Each RSD school has a school-based crisis intervention team comprised of the assigned school psychologist, school nurse, school counselor(s), and a building administrator.
 In addition, the district's Mental Health Assistance Team (MHAT) members serve as a flight team to provide additional support through school-based teams during an event-based crisis.
 They also support school-based teams when students are being assessed and may indicate they need immediate intervention.